Navigator of the Seas Ship Review (2019 Update)

 Just forward on Deck 11, the Solarium offers a large swimming pool and two oversized whirlpool tubs under a sliding roof.
 It’s a peaceful alternative to the multi-level main pool deck, with its two pools, multiple whirlpools, scores of deck chairs, and bandstand.

-Down on Deck 3,the Studio B ice-skating rink offers open skating for guests throughout each cruise, plus excellent ice shows featuring professional skaters from all over the world.
+Down on Deck 3, the Studio B ice-skating rink offers open skating for guests throughout each cruise, plus excellent ice shows featuring professional skaters from all over the world.

 Other notable spaces on board include while the beautiful, three-story Metropolis Theatre; a dungeon-themed disco; the huge Casino Royale; the Boleros Latin-themed lounge and nightclub; and the elegant Viking Crown Lounge, cool Cosmopolitan jazz club, and golf-themed 19th Hole bar, all up on Deck 14.

 For kids, the Adventure Ocean center is perched up on Deck 12, offering activities for different age groups.
 There’s are two teen spaces just next door (a disco and a chill-out space called the Living Room), and just astern is a teen-only sunbathing deck with an outdoor dance floor.
+All of these areas were updated during the 2019 refit.

 Dining On Navigator of the Seas